How to know when your work is good enough (and stop overworking)

 I recently reached a point of realising that one of my paintings was finished.
 I paint with many layers, incorporating mixed media and stories into the work, which means there isn’t a neat end point.

-Like many of you, I’ve spent years in systems and cultures where “done” is often not enough.
-There can always be a tweak to make, an angle to recheck, a ‘higher standard’ to reach.
-And for many of the creative leaders I work with as a coach, the idea of ‘done’ can feel almost impossible.
-Perfectionism in a hyperproductive culture is a tough driver.
+As with many living in WEIRD¹ environments, I’ve spent years in systems and cultures where “done” is normalised as insufficient.
+There can always be a tweak to make and a ‘higher standard’ to reach.
+Indeed, for many of the creative leaders who come to me for coaching, the idea of ‘done’ can feel almost impossible.
+A hyperproductive culture and perfectionism are tough drivers.

 Creative completion is more than a technical matter

-For anyone committed to excellence, we typically assess our work against technical criteria to assess whether it hit the mark we envisage.
+For anyone committed to excellence, we typically assess our work against technical criteria to assess whether it hit the mark we’re aiming for.
 For example, when I paint, I ask myself questions around composition, contrast and differences.
-Indeed, this part of the creative process is analytical and editorial.
+This part of the creative process is analytical and editorial.

 But to know when a creative work is complete, I also run a deeper assessment to see how the work feels.
 Does the painting still need anything from me?
 If not, then it is done.
 I can leave it be, knowing it has resolved.